SQLAlchemy 2.0 Documentation

 Identifier Casing¶

-In Oracle, the data dictionary represents all case insensitive identifier names using UPPERCASE text.
+In Oracle Database, the data dictionary represents all case insensitive identifier names using UPPERCASE text.
 SQLAlchemy on the other hand considers an all-lower case identifier name to be case insensitive.
-The Oracle dialect converts all case insensitive identifiers to and from those two formats during schema level communication, such as reflection of tables and indexes.
-Using an UPPERCASE name on the SQLAlchemy side indicates a case sensitive identifier, and SQLAlchemy will quote the name - this will cause mismatches against data dictionary data received from Oracle, so unless identifier names have been truly created as case sensitive (i.e. using quoted names), all lowercase names should be used on the SQLAlchemy side.
+The Oracle Database dialects convert all case insensitive identifiers to and from those two formats during schema level communication, such as reflection of tables and indexes.
+Using an UPPERCASE name on the SQLAlchemy side indicates a case sensitive identifier, and SQLAlchemy will quote the name - this will cause mismatches against data dictionary data received from Oracle Database, so unless identifier names have been truly created as case sensitive (i.e. using quoted names), all lowercase names should be used on the SQLAlchemy side.

-Oracle has changed the default max identifier length as of Oracle Server version 12.2.
-Prior to this version, the length was 30, and for 12.2 and greater it is now 128.
-This change impacts SQLAlchemy in the area of generated SQL label names as well as the generation of constraint names, particularly in the case where the constraint naming convention feature described at Configuring Constraint Naming Conventions is being used.
+SQLAlchemy is sensitive to the maximum identifier length supported by Oracle Database.
+This affects generated SQL label names as well as the generation of constraint names, particularly in the case where the constraint naming convention feature described at Configuring Constraint Naming Conventions is being used.

-As of SQLAlchemy 1.4, the default max identifier length for the Oracle dialect
+128. As of SQLAlchemy 1.4, the default maximum identifier length for the Oracle

-is 128 characters.
-Upon first connect, the compatibility version is detected
+dialects is 128 characters.
+Upon first connection, the maximum length actually

 create_engine.max_identifier_length